Show All Answers

 Setback requirements vary depending on the property’s zoning.
 Please refer to the Zoning Ordinance, Section 5.8 Setbacks and/or the Plan Description of the Planned Development District (PDD) the property falls under.
 If you are unsure of whether your property is located in a PDD, please contact the Planning and Zoning Division at 630-256-3080.

 The Planning & Zoning division can provide a Zoning Verification Letter upon request.

 A Plat of Survey should be provided to the home owner at the time of purchase of the property.
 The City of Aurora does not keep records of Plats of Survey.
-You may check with the County Clerk’s Office appropriate to the subject property.
-If they do not have a record of it, a professional Land Surveyor must be hired.
+A professional Land Surveyor must be hired.

 If your property is within the city limits and is already annexed, then connecting to city water can be done through a Building Permit.
 Please contact the Building & Permits department.